cryptonetlab/retriev/PAPER.md

     - `appeal_fee = committee_multiplier` * `payment`
     - the contract splits the fee in $n$ equal parts and deposits a part in each referee's account.

-The moment the appeal is created on chain defines the `origin_timestamp`.
+The moment the appeal is created on chain defines the `request_timestamp`.

-#### Process appeal
+#### Start and Process appeal
+If an appeal is created, any referee that is free can start the appeal process.
+The moment the process is started on chain defines the `origin_timestamp`.

-If an appeal is created, the referees start the "trial" protocol.
-This is made by $k$ rounds each one of duration `round_duration` (currently set to 300 seconds).
+The protocol to process an appeal is made by $k$ rounds each one of duration `round_duration` (currently set to 300 seconds).
 In each rounds the referees try to retrieve the file in this way:

 - Step 1: a retrieval leader is chosen at random.
 For example
     - Compute the hash of `(deal_id + appeal_id + round_number)`;
     - Interpret the hash output as an integer modulo $n$;
 - Step 2: the leader asks the file to the provider.
-    - Step 2.a:  If the leader does not get the correct file within `leader_waiting` time from when the round started, sends a “failure msg” on chain; the other referees see the message and no nothing for the remaining time of this round; in the next round all starts from Step 1;
+    - Step 2.a:  If the leader does not get the correct file within `leader_waiting` time from when the round started, sends a “failure msg” on chain; the other referees see the message and do nothing for the remaining time of this round; in the next round all starts from Step 1;
         - Note that, when a referee creates a “failure msg”, it needs to sign `(deal_id +  appeal_id + round_number + 0)`;
         - Currently we set`leader_waiting = 1/2 * round_duration`;
     - Step 2.b: If the leader gets the file it forwards it to the client and to the other referees.
 Each referee does the following: